 And in the narration collected by Imaam Muslim, Umar said, I asked, ‘Have you divorced them?’
 The Prophet (sallal-laahu-alayhi-wasallam) said, ‘No’.
 So I stood by the door of the mosque and shouted with a loud voice, saying, ‘The Messenger of Allaah did not divorce his wives’.
 Then the ayah (i.e. Ayah 83, Surah Nisaa) was revealed.
 Umar said, ‘I investigated this affair properly’ (i.e. whether the Prophet did divorce his wives).

-Imaam Sadi (rahimahullaah) stated about this ayah (i.e. Ayah 83, Surah Nisaa) that it contains a moral conduct (commanded by Allaah) to His slaves – that they do not do this (i.e. hasten to spread news).
-And it is obligated on them that when there comes to them an affair from the important affairs – affairs of general benefit for the people, pertaining to public safety and those affairs on which depends the sorrow or happiness of the believers, or an affair of public fear which may bring about calamity upon them- that they should verify the (news of that affair) and not to be hasty in spreading it; rather they should refer it back to the Messenger (sallal-laahu-alayhi-wasallam) and to those in authority- the people of sound opinions, the people of knowledge; those who can give sound advice, the people of intelligence and those who approach affairs with calmness, and they are those who know what is of overriding benefit and that which is in opposition to it (i.e. the scholars).
-So if they see that disseminating such news will bring about an overriding benefit for the Muslims, strengthen them, bring about happiness and make them vigilant over their enemies, then they would disseminate such news; but if they see that there is no overriding benefit in disseminating such news, or that there is benefit in it, but there is more harm in doing so; then they would not circulate such news.
+Imaam As-Sadi [rahimahullaah] said about this Aayaah [i.e. An-Nisaa 83]: This is a moral conduct [commanded by Allaah] to His slaves – that they do not do this [i.e. hasten to spread news].
+And it is obligated on them that when there comes to them an affair from the important affairs – matters related to a universal benefit for the people, public safety and those affairs on which depends the sorrow or happiness of the believers, or an affair of public fear which may bring about calamity upon them- that they should verify the [news of that affair] and not to be hasty in spreading it; rather they should refer it back to the Messenger [sallal-laahu-alayhi-wasallam] and to those in authority- the people of sound opinions, the people of knowledge; those who can give sound advice, the people of intelligence and those who approach affairs with calmness, and they are those who know what is of overriding benefit and that which is in opposition to it [i.e. the scholars].
+So, if they see that disseminating such news will bring about an overriding benefit for the Muslims, strengthen them, bring about happiness and make them vigilant over their enemies, then they would disseminate such news; but if they see that there is no overriding benefit in disseminating such news, or that there is benefit in it, but there is more harm in doing so; then they would not circulate such news.
 That is why Allaah stated:

 وَلَوْ رَدُّوهُ إِلَى الرَّسُولِ وَإِلَىٰ أُولِي الْأَمْرِ مِنْهُمْ لَعَلِمَهُ الَّذِينَ يَسْتَنبِطُونَهُ مِنْهُمْ

-‘’If only they had referred it to the Messenger or to those charged with authority among them, the proper investigators would have understood it from them (directly)’’.
-That is: they would have derived from it (the proper cause of action) through contemplation and through their correct opinions and rightly guided sciences.
+‘’If only they had referred it to the Messenger or to those charged with authority among them, the proper investigators would have understood it from them (directly)’’- Meaning: They would have derived from it [the proper cause of action] through contemplation and through their correct opinions and rightly guided sciences.

-Therefore, in this there is proof regarding a principle related to a moral conduct, that when an (important affair) from the (important affairs) suddenly appears, it is obligatory to refer it to those who are competent in that and not to put oneself forward before them, for that is closer to correctness and (safer) in preventing mistakes.
-And in this, there is a prohibition against being hasty in circulating news (pertaining to important affairs of public safety or fear) and a command to contemplate before speaking- to look into such affair, as to whether it is an affair of overriding benefit to be approached by a person, or to be refrained from if it is not (of overriding benefit).
-[Ref 2.
-End of quote]
+Therefore, in this there is proof regarding a principle related to a moral conduct, that when an [important affair] from the [important affairs] suddenly appears, it is obligatory to refer it to those who are competent in the affair and one should not put himself forward before them, for that is closer to correctness and [safer] in preventing mistakes.
+And in this, there is a prohibition against being hasty in circulating news [that is related important affairs of public safety or fear] and a command to contemplate before speaking- to look into the affair, as to whether it is an affair of overriding benefit to be dealt with, or whether it should be avoided if it does not carry an [overriding benefit].

 Scholars and Those Whom They Recommend For The Task Are The Ones Obligated With the Task Of Unveiling The Plots and Plans of The Enemies and Not The Conspiracy Theorists, Rationalists etc